atakvori/Network-SOC-Lab/README.md

 - Used nmap to perform a synstealth scan on the LAN network in order to test if the IDS is working.
 ### 4. Proxy Configuration for Web Filtering
 - Created then installed a Trusted Certificate Authority on the System
-- Enable and configure a transparent web proxy with a firewall port forward rule
+- Enabled and configured a transparent web proxy with a firewall port forward rule
-- Configure the web filtering features of the proxy including a blacklist imported from a URL
+- Configured the web filtering features of the proxy including a blacklist imported from a URL
-- Download ACLs for the proxy
+- Downloaded ACLs for the proxy
-- Setup and reposition the firewall and its rules
+- Setup and repositioned the firewall and its rules
 - Tested the web filtering using a browser
 ### 5. Firewall High Availability and CARP, pfSync Configuration
 - Cloned the OPNsense firewall VM in VirtualBox